telerik/blazor-docs/getting-started/repl/snippets-and-scaffolders.md

 To use the scaffolders:

-1. Open the `Snippets and Scaffolders` menu in the REPL for Blazor Sidebar
+1. Open the `Snippets and Scaffolders` menu in the REPL for Blazor Sidebar.
-1. Scroll to the desired component or look for it through the search box
+1. Scroll to the desired component or look for it through the search box.
-1. Click the `Settings` button to open the configuration options
+1. Click the `Settings` button to open the configuration options.
-1. Define your desired configuration
+1. Define your desired configuration.
-1. Click the `Scaffold` button to add the scaffolder to the editor
+1. Click the `Scaffold` button to add the scaffolder to the editor.

-Telerik REPL for Blazor allows using one scaffolder per `.razor` file.
-When you scaffold a component, it will override the current code in the edited file.
+Telerik REPL for Blazor allows using one scaffolder at a time.
+By defaut, the scaffolder will always be added to the `__Main.razor` file as this is the entry `@page` of the application.
+When you scaffold a component, it will override the current code in the `__Main.razor` file.